Game Preview: Swamp Rabbits vs Atlanta Gladiators (7:05pm)

 - Game Preview: Swamp Rabbits vs Atlanta Gladiators (7:05pm)

-- First-Place Rabbits Fall for Just Fourth Time this Season in Loss to Savannah
+- Rabbits Fall for Just the Sixth Time this Season, Upended by Ghost Pirates on Sunday